Talljack/talljack-eslint-config/README.md

 ### Yaml

-To use the Yaml eslint config, you can turn it on.
+To use the Yaml ESLint config, you can turn it on.

 ```typescript
 // eslint.config.js